harfangk/harfangk.github.io/_posts/2017-02-09-create-minimal-elixir-web-app-and-deploy-to-heroku.md

 `Plug.Conn` could be understood as the representation of HTTP requests and responses.
 All useful information about a single HTTP connection is stored in one `Plug.Conn` struct and can be accessed from there.

-Parameters can be accessed from `conn.params` only after running `Plug.Conn.fetch_query_params/1`.
+Query parameters can be accessed from `conn.params` only after running `Plug.Conn.fetch_query_params/1`.
 After getting the parameters, we pass `conn.params` to our domain logic function `Timeconverter.convert_datetime/1`.
 As you can see, connecting HTTP endpoint layer and domain logic is simple and straightforward.

 Quit the application and run it again.
-Now the app will respond to different parameters.
+Now the app will respond to different query parameters.

 ## Deploying to Heroku

 You need Heroku account and Heroku Command Line Interface for this part.
 If you haven't set it up already, visit [Heroku dev center](https://devcenter.heroku.com/articles/heroku-cli) and follow the instructions.

 We need buildpacks to deploy to Heroku.
 Although Elixir is not officially supported, there's an open source buildpack for Elixir created by HashNuke.
 We will use that buildpack to deploy to Heroku.
-Check the documentation from [here](https://github.com/HashNuke/heroku-buildpack-elixir).
+Check the documentation for HashNuke's buildpack from [here](https://github.com/HashNuke/heroku-buildpack-elixir).

 But we need to make a few preparations before deploying.
 First create `elixir_buildpack.config` file in the application's root directory and type the following configurations.